bemigini/close-dist-rep-sim/README.md

 ```
 run.py make-plot --plot-type=<string>
 ```
-usig the relevant plot-type.
+using the relevant plot-type.
 See possible plot types in the "Plots" section below.